-- 1. Interest on the Series 2014A Bonds is excludable from gross income of the owners for federal income tax purposes; and - 2.
-The Series 2014A Bonds are not "private activity bonds" within the meaning of the Code, and, as such, interest on the Series 2014A Bonds is not subject to the alternative minimum tax on individuals and corporations, except that interest on the Series 2014A Bonds will be included in the "adjusted current earnings" of a corporation (other than any S corporation, regulated investment company, REIT or REMIC) for purposes of computing its alternative minimum tax liability.
+1. Interest on the Series 2016A Bonds is excludable from gross income of the owners for federal income tax purposes; and

-In rendering such opinions, we have relied on representations of DART, the Co-Financial Advisors and the Underwriters, respectively, with respect to matters solely within the knowledge of DART, the Co-Financial Advisors and the Underwriters which we have not independently verified, and we have assumed continuing compliance with the covenants in the Master Debt
+2. The Series 2016A Bonds are not "private activity bonds" within the meaning of the Internal Revenue Code of 1986, as amended (the "Code"), and, as such, interest on the Series 2016A Bonds is not subject to the alternative minimum tax on individuals and corporations, except that interest on the Series 2016A Bonds will be included in the "adjusted current earnings" of a corporation (other than any S corporation, regulated investment company, REIT or REMIC) for purposes of computing its alternative minimum tax liability.

-Resolution and the Eleventh Supplemental Debt Resolution and the representations in the Federal Tax Certificate pertaining to those sections of the Code that affect the exclusion of interest on the Series 2014A Bonds from the gross income of the owners for federal income tax purposes.
+In rendering such opinions, we have relied on representations of DART, the Co-Financial Advisors and the Underwriters, respectively, with respect to matters solely within the knowledge of DART, the Co-Financial Advisors and the Underwriters which we have not independently verified, and we have assumed continuing compliance with the covenants in the Master Debt Resolution and the Thirteenth Supplemental Debt Resolution and the representations in the Federal Tax Certificate pertaining to those sections of the Code that affect the exclusion of interest on the Series 2016A Bonds from the gross income of the owners for federal income tax purposes.
 We have further relied on the Report of the Verification Agent regarding the mathematical accuracy of certain computations and verifying the sufficiency of the deposit made with the Escrow Agent for the defeasance of the Refunded Bonds.
-If such representations or the Report are determined to be inaccurate or incomplete or DART fails to comply with the foregoing covenants of the Master Debt Resolution and the Eleventh Supplemental Debt Resolution, interest on the Series 2014A Bonds could become includable in the gross income of the owners from the date of their original delivery, regardless of the date on which the event causing such inclusion occurs.
+If such representations or the Report are determined to be inaccurate or incomplete or DART fails to comply with the foregoing covenants of the Master Debt Resolution and the Thirteenth Supplemental Debt Resolution, interest on the Series 2016A Bonds could become includable in the gross income of the owners from the date of their original delivery, regardless of the date on which the event causing such inclusion occurs.

-Except as stated above, we express no opinion as to any federal, state or local tax consequences resulting from the receipt or accrual of interest on, or acquisition, ownership or disposition of, the Series 2014A Bonds.
+Except as stated above, we express no opinion as to any federal, state or local tax consequences resulting from the receipt or accrual of interest on, or acquisition, ownership or disposition of, the Series 2016A Bonds.

-Owners of the Series 2014A Bonds should be aware that the ownership of tax-exempt obligations, such as the Series 2014A Bonds, may result in collateral federal income tax consequences to financial institutions, life insurance and property and casualty insurance companies, certain S corporations with Subchapter C earnings and profits, individual recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations, low and middle income taxpayers qualifying for the health insurance premium assistance credit and individuals otherwise qualifying for the earned income credit.
-In addition, certain foreign corporations doing business in the United States may be subject to the "branch profits tax" on their effectively-connected earnings and profits (including tax-exempt interest such as interest on the Series 2014A Bonds).
+Owners of the Series 2016A Bonds should be aware that the ownership of tax-exempt obligations, such as the Series 2016A Bonds, may result in collateral federal income tax consequences to financial institutions, life insurance and property and casualty insurance companies, certain S corporations with Subchapter C earnings and profits, individual recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax exempt obligations and individuals otherwise qualifying for the earned income credit.
+In addition, certain foreign corporations doing business in the United States may be subject to the "branch profits tax" on their effectively-connected earnings and profits (including tax-exempt interest such as interest on the Series 2016A Bonds).